Local moving companies in Philadelphia

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State regulator: You can verify a Louisiana moving license and its status on the state regulator's official website.
+- State regulator: You can verify a Louisiana moving license anytime on the official state regulator’s site.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Louisiana.
+- Change of address: Make sure to fill out your USPS change of address form at least a week before moving.
+You can choose your official move date and have your mail forwarded to Louisiana.
 Get started here.

 - Moving insurance: Every state has their own requirements when it comes to insurance.
 Choose Released Value Protection for free coverage at 60 cents per pound from movers.
 For full-value protection, explore alternative options with your chosen moving company or consider a third-party insurance provider.